Article

 I Am Not a Simple Person, and I Never Was

 I have spent my entire life trying to be self-sufficient.
 Not in the libertarian sense of refusing society, but in the deeper sense of wanting to know.
 Really know.
 I can swap the engine of a car, the clutch and brakes are no problem.
 When medical questions concern me, I sit down and read until I have understood the underlying mechanisms, not the short version, not the patient summary, but the biochemistry.
-When I do visit a physician, I know in most cases what he will say before he says it, and if he doesn’t say it, I say it for him.
+When I do visit a physician, I know in most cases what he will say before he says it, and if he does not say it, I say it for him.
 The physicians who know me more closely and are reading this text right now are smiling, because that is literally true.

 This attitude, this needing-to-know, was never an intellectual pose for me, but a kind of fundamental need that showed itself early.
 I had to understand how things function.
 How people function.
 How life functions.
 How the world functions.
 And eventually, on the long path through biochemistry, neurology, anthropology, paleontology, and evolutionary biology, I arrived at a result that shook me, because it was not logically explicable for me.
 And everything that is not logically explicable using the tools of this world, that cannot be explained from the known laws and structures of this planet, is for me the strongest available indication that its origin lies elsewhere.